NEIGHBORS OF

 Has Trace broken any laws?

-Yes.
-Trace management has pled guilty to multiple noise violations, paid fines, and continued this until they lost their Amusement Permit in 2024.
+Yes, primarily those set by the state Liquor Control Board applicable to all Pennsylvania liquor licensed establishments.
+Trace management has pled guilty to multiple noise violations, paid fines, and eventually lost their state Amusement Permit in 2024.
 Legally, they can no longer hold amplified parties in the courtyard and must either hold loud events indoors or apply for a Special Event permit from the city to close Clement Way.

 What’s the deal with decibels?

-Sound doubles in perceived volume roughly every 10 decibels.
-An 80 dB reading sounds twice as loud as 70 dB, and the brick buildings along Clement Way amplify the effect.
+Small increments matter!
+Sound is measured in decibels and for every 10 decibels the volume sounds twice as loud to our ears.
+So, an 80 dB reading sounds twice as loud as 70 dB, and the brick buildings along Clement Way amplify the effect.

-Trace claims that the outdoor events are not Trace events, and they aren't responsible for them.
+Trace claims that the outdoor events in Clement Way are not really Trace events, and so they aren't responsible for them.

 Trace claims that they have made many voluntary changes based on neighborhood complaints, why isn't this enough?